openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

    ![Android Studio settings](../images/studioSetup/11_GitPath.png)

-* If automatic setting is successful git version will be displayed beyond the path.
+* If automatic setting is successful git version will be displayed next to the path.

    ![Git version displayed](../images/studioSetup/12_GitVersion.png)

-* Eventuelly git.exe cannot be found automatically or the Test will result in an error (1):
+* Eventually git.exe cannot be found automatically or the Test will result in an error (1):

   ![Git not found](../images/studioSetup/13_GitVersionError.png)